-- Will the sensors be able to reliably provide the required signal throughout the intended time - both in the short term and in the long term over several years?
+- Will the sensors be able to reliably provide the required signal throughout the intended time – both in the short term and in the long term?

 - Long cables are usually used in tunnels.
-Therefore, can you guarantee the quality of the measurement signal even over long distances?
+Can you, therefore, guarantee the quality of the measurement signal even over long distances?

 - Can the monitoring system be installed, without affecting traffic in the tunnel?

-For all of the points mentioned above, optical sensor technology - based on fiber Bragg technology - has developed into a powerful alternative to conventional monitoring systems over the past years.
+For all the above, optical sensor technology, based on fiber Bragg technology, has developed into a powerful alternative to conventional monitoring systems.